Season 3, Episode 1

 This episode is made possible in part by a grant from the City of Los Angeles Department of Cultural Affairs.

-Read the transcription for "Years Have Sped By."
+Read the transcript for "Years Have Sped By."

 THE TEAM